nexus-pesu/NexCode/insane-exponentiation-1/README.md

 **Space Complexity:** $O(1)$

 This problem requires knowing a simple trick from math.
 When we only care about the last few digits of the product/sum/(any other similar arithmetic operation) of numbers, we can discard the remaining prefix of digits and perform operations only on the ones we care about.
-For example, if we wanted to know the last digit of the product of $9817436 * 42424242$, we do not need to care about the anything but the last digit in the product, which is simply $6 * 2 = 12 \rightarrow 2$.
+For example, if we wanted to know the last digit of the product of $9817436 \cdot 42424242$, we do not need to care about anything but the last digit in the product, which is simply $6 \cdot 2 = 12 \rightarrow 2$.

 For the last $p$ digits, we only need to perform the products for $p$ digits at a time and can get rid of the remaining prefix of digits.
 This can be easily done using modulo operation with mod as $10^p$.

-We also require a fast method to calculate powers of a number.
+We also require a fast method to calculate powers of a number (as $e$ can be up to $10^9$).
 The technique we can use for the same is called [Binary Exponentiation](https://cp-algorithms.com/algebra/binary-exp.html).

 **Solution in C++:**